Hearts And Roses White Valentine Tree

-The second kind are the small red hearts that you can just above and to the left of the lacy heart in the picture.
+The second kind are these small hearts*, like the red one that you can just above and to the left of the lacy heart in the picture.

 4 | Add red and white picks

-My tree already had some bright red and white picks, but I re-arranged them a bit to fill in the spaces better.
+My tree already had some bright red and white picks (these ones* are similar), but I re-arranged them a bit to fill in the spaces better.

 5 | Put up A heart tree topper